c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 Additional comments
 -------------------

-The code is was **not** developed to be used as a sample.
+The code was **not** developed to be used as a sample.
 It's real code written for the Chipdisk that we presented in the Datastorm 2017.
-That means you have all the "real code" issues.
+That means that it has all the "real code" issues.

--  It is based on the Chipdisk code *Hands Up* that we presented in DeCrunch 2016
+-  It is based on the previous work *Hands Up* that we presented in DeCrunch 2016
 -  The requirements were changing.
 The code changed also.
 There may be code that is not used, or code that no longer makes sense.
 -  Too many macros / unrolled-loops were used.
-Perhaps it would have been better to use less to take additional place for a possible new song.
+Perhaps it would have been better to use less to reserve additional place for a possible new song.
--  There are few comments
+-  There are only a few comments in the code
 -  The Easter Egg has some bugs in the scroll.
-With time we will fix them
+Eventually, we will fix them
--  There may be other bugs too.
+-  There may be other bugs as well.

 Questions and others
 ===================